Muath-Alsaeed/-image-classifier_TensorFlow/README.md

 Project: Image Classifier Project using TensorFlow.
 Data:
-102 different types of flowers .
+102 different types of flowers.

 the result: